swiftlang/swift/www/FAQ.rst

    having implemented the compiler for it from the ground-up.
 We probably know its dark corners better than anyone.
- * The Swift team has broad experience with a number of other programming languages, including C/C++/Objective-C, Python, Haskell, Java, Javascript, C#, ...
+ * The Swift team has broad experience with a number of other programming languages, including C/C++/Objective-C, Python, Haskell, Java, JavaScript, C#, ...
  * We know C++ well enough to not want to repeat its mistakes.